jensma-de/chonkytype/README.md

 </p>

 ToDo:
-- flickering alt keyboard on holding alt when in sticky mode
+- ~~flickering alt keyboard on holding alt when in sticky mode~~
-- shift the letters up a bit for better readability
+- ~~shift the letters up a bit for better readability~~
-- responsive design for Titan slim
+- ~~responsive design for Titan slim~~
 - improve auto popup on physical input
+- redo emoji submenu for faster popup
+- long press alt/shift/emoji for sticky?

 <hr>
 Greatly learned from https://github.com/modularizer/HelloWorldKeyboard!<br>